Ensemble Kalman methods for high-dimensional hierarchical dynamic space-time models: Examples and numerical comparisons

 For the standard EnKF, the Huber-EnKF, and the particle filter (PF), we used the same prior ensemble of size $M=100$, simulated from the true prior distribution.
-For our GEnKF we only used a subset of this ensemble of size $M=30$, and only one (for rainfall with known $\kappa$) or three (for the other two scenarios) Gibbs iterations.
+For our GEnKF we only used a subset of size $M=30$ of this ensemble, and only one Gibbs iteration for rainfall with known $\theta$, and three iterations for the other two scenarios.
 For the EnKF and GEnKF, we used the same Wendland taper function with tapering length 20.

-The results are shown in Figures \ref{fig:robust} and \ref{fig:rain} and in Table \ref{tab:sim}.
-We computed both the mean squared prediction error (MSPE), which evaluates the accuracy of the best point prediction (under squared error loss), and the continous ranked probability score (CRPS), which evaluates the quality of the entire predictive distribution, including its shape and spread \citep[see, e.g.,][]{Gneiting2014}.
-For the heavy-tailed observations, we compared the state filtering distribution for the different methods to the true state, whereas for rainfall data we considered predictions of the true rainfall, $x_{t,l}^{\kappa}I(x_{t,l}>0)$.
+The results are shown in Figure \ref{fig:nongaussian} and Table \ref{tab:sim}.
+We computed both the mean squared prediction error (MSPE), which evaluates the accuracy of the posterior mean as a point prediction, and the continous ranked probability score (CRPS), which evaluates the quality of the entire predictive distribution, including its shape and spread \citep[see, e.g.,][]{Gneiting2014}.
+For the heavy-tailed observations, we compared the state filtering distribution for the different methods to the true state, whereas for rainfall data we considered predictions of the true rainfall, $x_{t,l}\mathbbm{1}_{\{x_{t,l}>0\}}$.

 The GEnKF outperformed all competitors in all three scenarios, and came relatively close to the true posterior distribution.
 This is especially remarkable considering the GEnKF consisted of at most three EnKF updates with ensemble size 30, while the competitors each used an ensemble of size 100.
 Hence, in our simulations, the GEnKF produced the most accurate results at the lowest computational expense.